Stage 1: Information review and context setting

 Throughout this project, we will engage at different levels depending on the stage and topic.
 Here's how the IAP2 spectrum will guide our approach:

-The engagement level ‘empower’ will not be part of this project, we are committed to transparency and genuine community influence throughout.
+The engagement level ‘empower’ and will not be part of this project as Council is the statutory decision maker.
+We are committed to transparency and genuine community influence throughout.

 IAP2 level: Inform and consult